-Both of Darlington’s division campuses – ELA-8 and Upper School – feature large art studios and one or more faculty members devoted to promoting creativity through the visual arts.
-All visual arts students in the Early Learning Academy through grade 12 have multiple opportunities to showcase their work in various art exhibits throughout the year, including at the all-school Fall for the Arts Festival each October.
+Both of Darlington’s division campuses – Pre-K to 8 and Upper School – feature large art studios and one or more faculty members devoted to promoting creativity through the visual arts.
+All visual arts students in pre-K through grade 12 have multiple opportunities to showcase their work in various art exhibits throughout the year, including at the all-school Fall for the Arts Festival each October.

-Students in pre-K through fifth grade take Art twice a week as an enrichment class.
+Students in pre-K through fifth grade take Art as an Enrichment class two times during each eight-day rotation.
 The art teacher presents an age-appropriate curriculum that builds confidence, develops skills and creates an appreciation for art.
 Students are taught within a sequential program that is adapted to support each individual’s developmental skills.

 Working in a variety of different mediums, they explore and create different forms of art while focusing on the application of the elements and principles of design.
 Students use two- and three-dimensional forms to express their creativity.
 Through repeated experiences in drawing, painting, collage, fiber arts and ceramics, specific concepts relating to visual art are identified and explored.
 Techniques, use of different tools and vocabulary of these processes are enhanced in the art experiences.